Nesin Mathematics Village

-Nesin Mathematics Village (Nesin Matematik Köyü) is an educational and research institute devoted to mathematics, which is located 800 m from Şirince village in Selçuk district of Izmir Province in western Turkey.
+Nesin Mathematics Village (Nesin Matematik Köyü) is an educational and research institute devoted to mathematics in İzmir Province in western Turkey.
+It is located 800 m from Şirince village in Selçuk district.

+History and activities

 It was launched in 2007 by Ali Nesin, a veteran mathematics professor, who heads up education non-profit Nesin Foundation established by his father, humorist writer Aziz Nesin (1915–1995).
 Mathematics Village is funded by donations made to the Nesin Foundation.

 Nesin Mathematics Village hosts various mathematical activities, mostly short summer courses.
-Teaching in the mathematics village "is voluntary; while the mathematics village does not provide honoria for the teachers, it provides free accommodations and meals".
+Teaching in the mathematics village "is voluntary; while the mathematics village does not provide honoraria for the teachers, it provides free accommodations and meals".
 Courses range from high-school to graduate university courses.
 All high school courses are taught in Turkish, as the students do not necessarily know foreign languages, but any undergraduate or postgraduate course may be taught in English.
+Since 2014, Nesin Mathematics Village has been hosting an art school, Nesin Art Village, founded by Işın Önol.

 Students usually stay in the village for a cycle of two weeks.
 Each Thursday, a vacation activity is organized.
 There are no TVs or broadcast music, although there are occasionally film screenings.

 Around fifteen paid staff and nearly one hundred volunteers work there every year.
 The village has also been hosting domestic and international mathematics meetings recently.

 Ali Nesin was bestowed the 2018 Leelavati Award for "his outstanding contributions towards increasing public awareness of mathematics in Turkey, in particular for his tireless work in creating the 'Mathematical Village' as an exceptional, peaceful place for education, research, and the exploration of mathematics for anyone."